 We have one Lightboard at Engineering.
-It is located at the Bahen Centre in room 3116.
-If you'd like to film using the Lightboard, please send a request to [email protected].
+It is located in the ETO Studio (Bahen Centre, Room 3116).
+If you'd like to film using the Lightboard, please send a request for a studio recording session.

 What is a lightboard?